smithee-solutions/openpkoc/spec-src/pkoc-osdp-acu.md

 =========================

 The card present event can be represented two ways.
 One is to use the new OSDP_PKOC_CARD_PRESENT response defined below.
 Alternatively, an osdp_RAW message can be used.
+Note the payload for osdp_RAW must fit within a minimum-sized OSDP message (total 128 bytes in the response.)

 Format of osdp_RAW for PKOC "Card Present"
 ------------------------------------------